ocsi0520/mjml-email-builder/docs/architecture.md

 for preview related events
 - *HeaderEmailBuilderEventMap* for debugs and initiating sending events i.e.`'request-send-app-state'` triggers [`'send-app-state'`](../src/events/handlers/provider/HeaderEventHandler.ts?plane1#L86)
+- *CanvasEmailBuilderEventMap* extends *CommandEmailBuilderEventMap* \
-- *CanvasEmailBuilderEventMap* for every canvas-related events (selection, moving, hover, state-change etc-etc)
+for every canvas-related events (selection, moving, hover, state-change etc-etc)

 > side note: undo/redo events - I don't remember for the reason - supposed to be at multiple places (not just at toolbar)
 > that's why `CommandEmailBuilderEventMap` is being extended by `ToolbarEmailBuilderEventMap` and `CanvasEmailBuilderEventMap`

-// TODO: elaborate on the following 3 sections

 #### EBEventHandler
 A handler which handles a group of events.
 I.e. [SidePanelEventHandler](../src/events/handlers/provider/SidePanelEventHandler.ts) handles all events which are described in [SidePanelEmailBuilderEventMap](../src/events/sidepanel.event.ts)
+#### EventHandlerProvider
+Collects all EBEventHandler and provides it to EBEventHandlerManager
 #### EBEventHandlerManager
 Gets the `<eb-root>` component and connects/disconnects all EventHandlers to it.
-#### EventHandlerProvider
-Collects all EBEventHandler and provides it to EBEventHandlerManager